AdiPun/dotnet-blazor-example-applications/README.md

 # dotnet-blazor-example-applications
-An area where I practice blazor, c# and js by creating a series of blazor pages
+An area where I practice blazor, c#, html and js by creating a series of blazor pages